Darja Semeņistaja: Career

-2021
+2021: Seven ITF Circuit titles

 In 2021, Semeņistaja won the most singles trophies on the ITF Women's World Tour, a total of seven titles.
 She won the first two in Serbia, winning Prokuplje's 15k events for two weeks in a row, then the third in Bratislava in mid-July, the fourth in Chornomorsk, Ukraine, at the end of August, and finally three in Cancún, Mexico in October.

-2024
+2024: WTA 125 success

 Alongside Veronika Erjavec, Semeņistaja won the doubles title at the Canberra Tennis International, overcoming Kaylah McPhee and Astra Sharma in the final.

 She won her first WTA 125 singles title at the Mumbai Open in February, defeating Storm Hunter in the final.
+Later that month at the ATX Open, Semeņistaja recorded her maiden WTA Tour main-draw match win, against wildcard entrant Victoria Jiménez Kasintseva, before losing to sixth seed Wang Xiyu in the second round.

 Partnering Carole Monnet, Semeņistaja won the doubles title at the Țiriac Foundation Trophy, defeating Aliona Bolsova and Katarzyna Kawa in the final.

 2025: Major and top 100 debuts

 Partnering Nina Stojanović, Semeņistaja reached the doubles final at the Canberra International for the second successive year, losing to Jaimee Fourlis and Petra Hule in a deciding champions tiebreak.

+In April, she won her second WTA 125 singles title at the Open Internacional Solgironès, defeating Dalma Gálfi in the final.

-She qualified to make her major debut at the US Open, losing to Peyton Stearns in the first round.
+Semeņistaja qualified to make her major debut at the US Open, losing to Peyton Stearns in the first round.

-Semeņistaja reached the top 100 at world No. 90 in the rankings on 20 October 2025, following her title run at the Les Franqueses del Vallès W100 event.
+She reached the top 100 at world No. 90 in the rankings on 20 October 2025, following her title run at the Les Franqueses del Vallès W100 event.
 She became the 26th player to reach the milestone in the 2025 season.

+2026: First WTA Tour quarterfinal

+At the Copa Colsanitas, Semeņistaja defeated fifth seed Ella Seidel and Despina Papamichail to reach her first WTA Tour quarterfinal, at which point her run was ended by top seed and eventual champion, Marie Bouzková.